Brothers Charged With Brutal Rape, Murder Of Teenage Boy Lured Into The Woods And Beaten To Death

-Twenty-one-year-old Jonathon Adamson and sixteen-year-old Benito Marquez have been arrested for the murder of sixteen-year-old Benjamin Eastman in some woods located in Washington state.
-Q13 Fox reports that charges brought against them in Lewis County Superior Court include first-degree murder, first-degree rape, tampering with physical evidence and unlawful disposal of remains.
-Prosecutors decided Monday to charge Marquez as an adult according to The New York Post.
+Twenty-one-year-old Jonathon Adamson and 16-year-old Benito Marquez have been arrested for the murder of 16-year-old Benjamin Eastman in some woods located in Washington state.
+Q13 Fox reports that charges brought against them in Lewis County Superior Court include first-degree murder, first-degree rape, tampering with physical evidence, and unlawful disposal of remains.
+Prosecutors decided Monday to charge Marquez as an adult, according to The New York Post.

 According to a press release from the Lewis County Sheriff’s Office, Benjamin Eastman’s family reported him missing about 7:45 a.m. on June 27.
 He lived with his father who had not seen him since June 23 when he was supposed to meet up with a friend.
 He never showed up, and friends and family had been searching for him ever since with no luck.
 When officials interviewed the friend, Benito Marquez, he said he had not seen Benjamin for several days.